Hansjörg Eichler Scientific Research Fund

 This grant application form or a reasonable facsimile must be completed in sufficient detail to provide a 'stand alone' proposal.

 References and publication list may be attached to provide additional information.

 A copy of their undergraduate record is required from those applicants who are recent graduates or who have no publication list.

-Completed applications can be submitted either as pdf files by email (preferred) or in hard copy to the Secretary of the Society at the following address:
+Completed applications can be submitted either as pdf files by email (preferred) or in hard copy to the Secretary of the Society.

 The closing dates for applications are March 14 and September 14 each year.